Darko Stanić

-Darko Stanić (Дарко Станић; born 8 October 1978) is a Serbian/Qatari former handball player for the Al Rayyan and the Qatari national team.
-He was dubbed the "Minister of Defence" due to his performances for the Serbia national team.
+Darko Stanić (Дарко Станић; born 8 October 1978) is a Serbian former handball player for the Qatari Al Rayyan and the Serbia national team.
+He was dubbed the "Minister of Defence" due to his performances for the Serbia.

 Club career

 After making his EHF Champions League debut with Crvena zvezda, Stanić moved abroad to Switzerland and joined TV Suhr in early 2005.
 He spent the next season at fellow Swiss club Grasshoppers.
 In April 2006, Stanić tested positive for cocaine after a play-off match with St. Gallen.
 He consequently received a six-month ban from handball.
 However, the ban was eventually extended for a period of two years, starting on 22 May 2006.

 After serving his two-year suspension, Stanić signed with Slovenian club Koper in May 2008.
 He spent three seasons in Slovenia, before moving to Macedonian side Metalurg Skopje.
 Later on, Stanić also briefly played in Germany (SG BBM Bietigheim and Rhein-Neckar Löwen), Kuwait (Kuwait SC), and Qatar (El Jaish and Al Sadd and Al Rayyan).